jillb/In-The-House/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=38SEXDYP28CFA
 Tags: backup, dropbox
 Requires at least: 3.0
-Tested up to: 3.4.1
+Tested up to: 3.5.1
 Stable tag: trunk

 Keep your valuable WordPress website, its media and database backed up to Dropbox in minutes with this sleek, easy to use plugin.

 == Description ==

-[WordPress Backup to Dropbox](http://wpb2d.com) has been created to give you piece of mind that your blog is backed up on a regular basis.
+[WordPress Backup to Dropbox](http://wpb2d.com) has been created to give you peace of mind that your blog is backed up on a regular basis.

 Just choose a day, time and how often you wish yor backup to be performed and kick back and wait for your websites files and a SQL dump of its database to be dropped in your Dropbox!